 You can make this dish a day in advance, just keep refrigerated and add the powdered sugar before serving.

-This delicious strawberry cheesecake tart has been brought to you courtesy of Pyrex®, a World Kitchen brand, who in conjunction with their 100th Anniversary Celebration has launched the new Pyrex100 product line and a 100 days of giveaways sweepstakes.
+This delicious strawberry cheesecake tart has been brought to you courtesy of Pyrex®.
+Pyrex is a World Kitchen brand, who for their 100th Anniversary Celebration has launched the new Pyrex100 product line.
+Plus they have 100 days of giveaways sweepstakes.

 Since 1915, Pyrex glassware has been an American-made kitchen staple, helping countless families bring comfort and joy through cooking.
-As the Pyrex brand commemorates its biggest and boldest anniversary to date, we are raising our (measuring) glasses to toast to a kitchen icon that has continued to thrive decade after decade, and to its even brighter future.
+As the Pyrex brand commemorates its biggest and boldest anniversary to date, we are raising our (measuring) glasses to toast to a kitchen icon that has continued to thrive decade after decade.

 The Pyrex® 100 Days of Giveaways is sponsored by World Kitchen, LLC.
 There is no purchase necessary to enter.
 In order to participate, you must be a legal resident of the fifty United States or the District of Columbia and must be at least 18 years old at the time of entry.
 Entries will be accepted from March 22, 2015 at 10:00:00 a.m.
 ET until June 30, 2015, at 9:59:59 a.m.
 ET.